andre-santos-pt/greyditor/README.md

 ## Operations
-While filters and effects act of the matrix of the image pixels, they cannot replace it, for instance to obtain a smaller or larger image.
-Adding an operation is the most flexible means because the image matrix may be replaced if necessary.
-Operations are defined as a function that possibly returns the new image to be displayed in the editor.
-The following example illustrates an operation to square the image to the smallest between width and height.
+While filters and effects act over the matrix of the image pixels, they cannot replace it (for instance, to obtain an image with a different size).
+Operations are the most flexible means because the image matrix may be replaced, if necessary.
+Operations are defined as a function that possibly returns the new matrix to be displayed in the editor.
+The following example illustrates an operation to square the image to the smallest dimension between width and height.

 ```java
 int[][] square(int[][] image) {